ByLiZhao/cpp_watchlist/README.md

 using `apt` to install the "dev" version of a package on Debian/Ubuntu.
 The difference is that Conan is cross-flatform, and also with more configurable options, for example, specifying the verion of a library.
 More importantly, Conan does not mess with system-wide libraries.
 It is never a good idea to use a system package manager to manage project dependencies for this reason.
+3. [vcpkg](https://github.com/microsoft/vcpkg).
+The most common usage pattern of vcpkg is to use its "ports".
+A port is a collection of C++ packages that are guaranteed to work together, in the same spirit of Linux distributions.
+This mode of usage is what you want in 90% of the time.
+It has less features compared with Conan and only work with CMake, though is is sufficient for many use cases.

 ## Build tools
 1. [CMake](https://cmake.org/).
 CMake is horrible.
 I wish I could avoid it.